Using the Vulnerability Dashboard

 To view more information, click the bar graph.
 Vulnerability name, CVE IDs, severity, and the number of impacted assets are displayed.

-This widget shows a cumulative vulnerability remediation trend for the last six weeks, which includes the total number of vulnerabilities against the vulnerabilities remediated on the assets.
+This widget shows a cumulative vulnerability remediation trend for the past thirteen weeks, which includes the total number of identified versus remediated vulnerabilities.

 This graph also shows: